-Step 1 Step 2 Choose Configuration > Device Setup > Interface Settings > Interfaces .
-Select an interface, and click Edit .
+- Step 1 Choose Configuration > Device Setup > Interface Settings > Interfaces. - Step 2 Select an interface, and click Edit.

 For bridge groups, choose a bridge group member interface.

-The Edit Interface dialog box appears with the General tab selected.
-Step 3 Click the IPv6 tab.
-Step 4 (Optional) To enforce the use of Modified EUI-64 format interface identifiers in IPv6 addresses on a local link, check the Enforce EUI-64 check box.
+- Step 3 Click the IPv6 tab. - Step 4 (Optional) To enforce the use of Modified EUI-64 format interface identifiers in IPv6 addresses on a local link, check the Enforce EUI-64 check box.

 Step 5 To set the link-local address, enter an address in the Link-local address field.

 A link-local address should start with FE8, FE9, FEA, or FEB, for example fe80::20d:88ff:feee:6a82.
 See IPv6 Addresses for more information about IPv6 addressing.